kkga/kkga/work/webflow.md

 ## Components and instance overrides

-Webflow used to have "Symbols" -- a basic mechanism to reuse an element across multiple pages, for example: a navigation bar, a footer, or a sign up form.
+In the past, Webflow had a feature called "Symbols" which allowed users to reuse an element across multiple pages.
+For example, a user could create a Symbol for a navigation bar, footer, or sign-up form and reuse it on multiple pages.
-However, there was no way of using the same Symbol with different content.
-This limitation greatly decreased the range of cases where symbols can be used.
+However, there was no way to use the same Symbol with different content.
+This limitation greatly reduced the range of situations in which Symbols could be used.

-I worked on evolving Symbols to Components by adding parametric content overrides, which would let authors define text, images, links and other properties that are editable on individual Component instances.
+To address this limitation, I worked on evolving Symbols into Components by adding the ability to override content parameters.
+This allowed authors to define text, images, links, and other properties that could be edited on individual Component instances.

-This update allowed authors to utilize an existing mechanism for a much wider range of use-cases by turning various recurring layouts into Components and reusing them across their project with indvidiual content overrides.
-As they make structural and stylistic changes to the Components, each instance would reflect the new changes and still retain its content overrides.
+This update significantly expanded the range of situations in which Components could be used.
+Authors could turn various recurring layouts into Components and reuse them across their project, applying individual content overrides as needed.
+Any structural or stylistic changes made to the Components would be reflected in all instances, while the content overrides would be retained.

 #### External links